ag-informatics/ag-informatics-course/module5/lab5/README.md

 > - Where did users seem to gain the most value (joy, usefulness, or something else)?
 > - What are three things you would improve on your app?

-Insert the images of your paper prototype in the README file so that we can see what you created.
+Save your an image "solution-midfi-prototype".
+Place it in your "prototypes" folder and make sure you desrcibe your sketches in your README.MD file under a heading "Paper Prototyping" (i.e. what do they show?)

 ## Part 3: Digital Prototyping
 Revise your prototype based on the feedback you receive.
 Once you've reeived feedback on your paper prototype, you will create a mockup of your the new feature you are designing.

 Using [MIRO](https://miro.com/app/) as shown in class, create a mockup of the feature that demonstrates how you would layout your ideal farm product availability.
 These should be based on your brainstorm sketches from the prev section.

-Save your solution as a PDF titled "solution-mockup" and place it in your Lab1 folder.
-Save your work to your Github Repository.
+Save your solution as an image titled "solution-hifi-prototype".
+Place it in your "prototypes" folder and make sure you desrcibe your sketches in your README.MD file under a heading "Brainstorming" (i.e. what do they show?)

-Next, create a a short (<3 minute) video of your digital prototype in Miro.
-Remember the example show in class, [here's the link again](https://www.youtube.com/watch?v=GrV2SZuRPv0). **Upload the video to brightspace with your final submission.**

 ## Part 4: Boostrapify your Django app
 As shown in class, link the boostrap framework to your Django app, using the BootstrapCDN.
 [Instructions here](https://getbootstrap.com/docs/5.3/getting-started/introduction/).